koto-lang/koto/crates/cli/docs/core_lib/range.md

 |Range, Range| -> Range
 ```

-Returns a range representing the intersectin region of the two input ranges.
+Returns a range representing the intersection region of the two input ranges.

 If there is no intersecting region then `null` is returned.